 The (ISC)2 developed the CISSP, or Certified Information Systems Security Professional, an independent information security certification.
 Since its inception, CISSP has led to industry acceptance of this global standard and its requirements.

 The CISSP certification examination is based on a Common Body of Knowledge (CBK) as defined by the ISC.
-This is a common framework of 10 terms and principles that information security professionals worldwide use to discuss, debate and resolve matters pertaining to the profession.
+This is a common framework of eight terms and principles that information security professionals worldwide use to discuss, debate and resolve matters pertaining to the profession.

 Information security has long held confidentiality, integrity and availability (known as the CIA triad) to be the core principles of information security.
-The CISSP CBK attempts to balance these three core values across the ten CBK domains:
+The CISSP CBK attempts to balance these three core values across the eight CBK domains:

 To become a CISSP, professionals must typically meet the following requirements:

 The CISSP certification is valid for three years, and can be renewed by re-taking the exam.
 A more common renewal method is to complete at least 120 Continuing Professional Education (CPE) credits since your last renewal.